Effect of combined heaving and pitching on propulsion of single and tandem flapping foils: Flapping of a single foil

+In contrast to the previous subsection, here the drag force is noted to have significant contribution to the resultant force, especially for smaller $\theta_0$ values.
+The peak value of the drag coefficient decreases with increasing pitch amplitude.
+As the heave amplitude is constant for the cases considered, the effective velocity $U_\mathrm{eff}$ remains at the same amplitude and direction across the various pitch amplitudes.
+However, as the pitch amplitude changes, so does the projected area of the foil to the flow direction, as shown in Fig. \ref{TH_single_theta0_alpha_area}(a).

+The variation in the projected area translates to the drag coefficient plot.
+The lift coefficient (Fig. \ref{TH_single_theta0_force_CdCl}(b)) has a similar variation to $C_Y$.
+Minor changes are observed across the different pitch amplitudes, with highest lift noted for $\theta_0 = 0^{\circ}$ during the downstroke.
+The lift coefficient can be correlated with the changing effective angle of attack across pitch amplitudes, depicted in Fig. \ref{TH_single_theta0_alpha_area}(b).

-The wake signature of the flapping foil is visualized by Z-vorticity contours in Fig. \ref{ZVor_single_theta0}.
+The wake signature of the flapping foil is visualized by Z-vorticity contours in Fig. \ref{ZVor_single_theta0} along with pressure distribution and the forces on the foil.
 As all the pitch amplitudes produce net thrust, an IvK vortex street is observed for all the cases.
-Furthermore, with increase in pitch amplitude, the width of the wake increases, leading to more jet-like action for thrust generation.
-Therefore, for the parameters considered, an increase in the thrust coefficient with pitch amplitude is observed as a consequence of increase in the effective projected area and increased width of the wake.
-In addition, the observation of the vortex pattern suggests that the LEV is more prominent for lower $\theta_0$ as the effective angle of attack is higher.
+Furthermore, with increase in pitch amplitude, the width of the wake increases which can be confirmed by the time-averaged streamwise velocity plot in Fig. \ref{Single_theta0_CV_quantity}(b).
+The pressure distribution across the various pitch amplitudes more or less remain the same.
+However, it is the inclination of the foil with the horizontal which changes, leading to a decrease in the projected area of the foil to the incoming flow.
+The inclination due to the increasing pitch amplitude also inclines the resultant force towards the negative X direction, increasing the thrust component of the force.
+Another perspective could be the increase in the frontal area of the foil to the freestream velocity $U_{\infty}$ through which the pressure differential across the upper and lower surfaces of the foil tends to give more thrust component as pitch amplitude increases.